Marry Me (2022 film): Plot

 They eventually begin to grow close after spending time together away from the media and her management.
+Kat learns more about Charlie’s life especially about Lou’s stage fright.
 Charlie eventually asks Kat to a school dance as a date, and she accepts: that night they kiss and sleep together for the first time, spending the next few weeks together in a real romantic relationship.
 Kat also ingratiates herself with Charlie's students and Lou: while Charlie prepares his math team for a mathalon with Kat's encouragement to the students.
 Kat works especially with Lou, who has stage fright, teaching her to dance to take her mind off her anxiety.

 Bastian shows up to announce that "Marry Me" has been nominated for a Grammy, Kat's first nomination.
 Charlie is wary of the fact that Kat and Bastian will have to perform together again, but she insists it is over between them.
 However, Charlie becomes unsure that he can compare to Bastian and fit into Kat's world: reasoning that their marriage was never real to begin with, he breaks up with her.

 Kat writes a love song, "On My Way", that becomes more successful than "Marry Me".
 While filming an appearance on The Tonight Show with Bastian, Kat realizes it is the night before the mathalon, where she promised to support Lou and Charlie.
 She corrects rumors, stating that she and Bastian are not back together and she did not write "On My Way" for Bastian but for Charlie, she then abruptly departs the show.

-Rushing to reunite with Charlie, who is helping Lou overcome her stage fright with the dance Kat taught her.
+Rushing to reunite with Charlie, who is helping Lou overcome her anxiety with the dance Kat taught her.
 Kat holds up a sign asking Charlie to marry her again, to which Charlie agrees.
-Kat, Charlie, and Lou become a happy family with their dog.
+Charlie and Kat become a happy family with their dog, and Charlie’s strained relationship with Lou has become a thing of the past.
 In the credits, a series of couples and their stories of how they met are shown.